Scroll Top

 If you completed fewer than 24 hours of college coursework at another institution (earned after graduating from high school), then you are required to complete all First-Year Foundation requirements.
 Test credit (e.g., AP, IB, SAT II) does not apply to this calculation.
 Please check the Transfer Credit Report details in ConnectCarolina to see which courses are included in this review.

-You must complete College Thriving, First-Year Seminar or First-Year Launch, Triple-I + Data Literacy, and ENGL 105 in your first two semesters on-site at UNC.
-For example, if Spring 2023 is your first semester at UNC, then you must complete the requirements in Spring 2023 and Fall 2023.
+You must complete College Thriving, First-Year Seminar or First-Year Launch, Data Literacy Lab, and ENGL 105 in your first two semesters on-site at UNC.
+For example, if Spring 2026 is your first semester at UNC, then you must complete the requirements in Spring 2026 and Fall 2026.
 You may also register for classes during the summer in between to fulfill these requirements.
 All students are strongly encouraged to begin Global Language during their first two semesters at UNC, if not already satisfied.

 Test Credit and Other Experiences